newcleo-dev-team/lbh15/README.rst

 the user if it asks for a property that is computed with a temperature outside correlation validity range see (see :ref:`Examples` for more details).Finally, it is possible to initialize an object knowing one of its properties (see :ref:`Initialization from properties` for more details).
+Correlations are detailed in each liquid metal specific section.

 Go to :ref:`Documentation` to see full package documentation.